 In order to effectively assist you in course enrollment, it will be necessary to know how your transfer courses apply at UCLA.
 A Degree Audit Report (DAR) provides you with an evaluation of your transfer credit and information about how the courses you completed at other institutions meet requirements at UCLA.
 It also indicates if you have satisfied the Intersegmental General Education Transfer Curriculum (IGETC) or have met the UCLA General Education requirements.
 The information provided on the DAR is critical for you to have when selecting classes for Fall Quarter.

 All transcripts of college work taken must be submitted by the stated deadlines on the Undergraduate Admission New Student Checklist .
 We cannot guarantee you will receive a DAR if you turn in your transcripts late, or change the date of your New Student Session less than two weeks prior to the session.
-In the event that a DAR is not available at your New Student Session, counseling will still be possible if you have copies of all your transcripts and course catalog(s) from your transfer institution(s) with you during your session.
+In the event that a DAR is not available at your New Student Orientation, counseling will still be possible if you have copies of all your transcripts and course catalog(s) from your transfer institution(s) with you during your session.

 Course Enrollment

-A component of New Student Sessions is enrolling in Fall Quarter classes, and many students and their families are concerned about the availability of courses at different session dates.
+A component of New Student Orientation is enrolling in Fall Quarter classes, and many students and their families are concerned about the availability of courses at different session dates.
 Working with individual departments, seats are saved for incoming students in many of the “high demand” General Education, and/or major courses and dispersed evenly throughout all sessions.
 There is no guarantee you will get your first choice in every class you would like, but it is an attempt to make this an equitable process.
 Therefore, it does not matter if you come to the first session or the last, because you will have the same chance of enrolling in one of these courses.

 Depending on the courses that you plan on taking at UCLA, or the requirements that you need to fulfill for your major or college, you may need to take one or more of the following placement exams.